thousandbrainsproject/monty_lab/monty_profiling/README.md

 python tests/test_add.py
 ```

 **Note:** The tests fail when using `pytest`.
-I think it is because pytest handles imports and module state differently from running the script directly, and can interfere with FlopCounter's monkey-patching.
+I think it is because pytest handles imports and module state differently from running the script directly, and cannot interfere with FlopCounter's monkey-patching.

 ## Operations Not Yet Supported